simon-hv/portfolio-v2/src/content/experiences/profilofitness.md

 ---
 id: 4
-company: 'Auto-Entrepreneur'
+company: 'Self-Employed'
-companyLogo: '@/assets/xp/ae.png'
+companyLogo: '@/assets/ae.png'
 duration: '2018'
 stack: ['Angular5', 'Sails.js']
 ---

-Développement d'un site web pour une agence de communication spécialisée dans les contenus bien-être
+Development of a website for a communication agency specializing in wellness content.